 Famous market in the heart of Kanazawa

 Kanazawa is famous for gold, particularly gold leaf (金箔, kinpaku)—because it has been Japan’s leading producer of this delicate craft material for centuries.
-One of the local specialties of Kanazawa is the gold leaf ice cream, where a gold leaf is draped over an ice cream cone, leading to one of the most instagram-worthy ice cream cones in Japan.
+One of Kanazawa’s local specialties is gold leaf ice cream, where a gold leaf is draped over an ice cream cone, making it one of the most Instagram-worthy ice cream cones in Japan.

 Explore Tours & Experiences